 While Cammy enjoyed her pioneering role as a Sports Anchor, she eventually moved into a new arena… morning television.
 Cammy co-hosted a 3-hour show on WKRC-TV: ‘Good Morning Cincinnati’.
 She seemed to have found her niche.
 Known for her sunny disposition, boundless energy, and big smile, Cammy was a big hit!
 The show dominated its slot in the ratings during her 13 years as co-host.

 In 2005, Cammy took on a new role at WKRC-TV: Evening News Anchor.
-She now delivers news every weeknight at 5p, 6p, and 11p on Local 12.
+She now delivers news every weeknight at 5p, 6p, and 11p on WKRC-TV, Local 12, and at 10p on Star64

 A former collegiate swimmer, Cammy is still very active and athletic.
 While she enjoys relaxing sports like golf and fishing, Cammy really loves to challenge her body and mind with more hard-core pursuits.
 A self-proclaimed fitness fanatic, she usually works out 2-3 hours a day.
 Cammy is also an avid cyclist who does century bike rides (100 miles) at events around the country.
 She has also finished 12 marathons, and countless shorter races.